betaiotazeta/AutoShiftPlanner/docs/index.md

   - Enabling "Uniformly distributed employees" (the only soft score constraint) will slow down the solving speed.

 - To do
-  - Domain Model could be improved.
+  - Domain Model could be further improved.
   - A shift is fine tuned with half hour time units: this length should be made configurable in GUI.
   - Implement score calculation using the Drools rule engine.
   - Please contact me if you are in any way interested in this project.
 Thanks.